tymbalodeon/agni/README.md

 Music compositional tools inspired by the techniques of Claude Vivier.

+"Agni" is a character from Vivier's opera _Kopernikus_:

+> The main character is Agni; mystical beings borrowed from stories (represented
+> by the other six singers) gravitate around her: Lewis Carroll, Merlin, a witch,
+> the Queen of the Night, a blind prophet, an old monk, Tristan and Isolde,
+> Mozart, the Master of the Waters, Copernicus and his mother.
+These characters
+> could be Agni’s dreams that follow her during her initiation and finally into
+> her dematerialization.

 ## Combination-Tone Matrix

 The concept of a "Combination-Tone Matrix" comes from Bryan Christian's article,